 Responsible breeders strive to maintain the highest breed standards as established by kennel clubs like the AKC.
 Dogs bred by these standards are less likely to develop hereditary conditions.
 However, some hereditary health problems can occur in the breed.
 The following are some conditions to be aware of:

-As with any breed, if you think the Rhodesian Ridgeback is right for you, be sure to do plenty of research before you get one.
-Talk to other Ridgeback owners, reputable breeders and Ridgeback rescue groups to learn more.
+As with any breed, if you think the Rhodesian ridgeback is right for you, be sure to do plenty of research before you get one.
+Talk to other ridgeback owners, reputable breeders and rescue groups to learn more.

 If you’re interested in similar breeds, look into these to compare the pros and cons: